amigavision/AmigaVision/content/distro/MegaAGS-ReadMe.txt

 It is specifically aimed for use with [MiSTer] FPGA devices, but also aims to work with emulators like UAE and on original hardware like an Amiga 1200 or CD32, usually with SD/CF card adapters.

-**Features:**
+## Features

-* Sophisticated games and demo launcher with screenshots, and can be entirely controlled using gamepads, joysticks or via keyboard.
+* Sophisticated Amiga games and demo launcher with screenshots, can be entirely controlled using gamepads, joysticks or via keyboard.

 * Highly curated set of games and demos, no duplication of AGA and ECS versions, with lots of genre and top lists to help you navigate the massive amount of Amiga games available.

+* Games are configured to run in their correct mode, games created in Europe use PAL, whereas US-made games run in NTSC for the correct aspect ratio and CPU speed.
+You can optionally override this in the settings.

 * Includes key productions from the legendary Amiga demo scene, including disk magazines sorted chronologically, making it a great companion to explore the demo scene's [UNESCO-nominated] cultural heritage artifacts.